Related Content

 The train services

-The regional (REX) and local (S-Bahn) trains on the Salzburg - Tyrol Railway offer four types of service (not all station calls are included in the summary):
+The timetable for the regional and local trains on the Salzburg - Tyrol Railway has been simplified due to the introduction of new IR (InterRegio) services. (not all station calls are included below)

 Long-distance trains